fomightez/UGENE_help/Converting UGENE sequences to Serial Cloner.md

 You'll need to add the sequence from `.fa` file to the bottom of the `.gb` to make a Genbank file in a format that Serial Cloner will identify and use.
 The steps for that follow:

-- In a good text editor equipped to handle coding, like [Sublime Text](http://www.sublimetext.com/) or [Brackets](http://brackets.io/) or TextWrangler (basically, anything aside from Window's Notepad, Microsoft Word, or other too basic text software/too fancy Word Processing software), open the UGENE file with the feature annotations that ends in `.gb`.
+- In a good text editor equipped to handle coding, like [Sublime Text](http://www.sublimetext.com/), [Brackets](http://brackets.io/), [Atom](https://atom.io/) or TextWrangler (basically, anything aside from Window's Notepad, Microsoft Word, or other too basic text software/too fancy Word Processing software), open the UGENE file with the feature annotations that ends in `.gb`.

 It will look something like below: